-As a signatory to HM Treasury's Women in Finance Charter, Columbia Threadneedle Investments has targets to grow the representation of women at all levels of our business, including the TAMUKIHL & CTIUKIL Board.
-We actively monitor progress to ensure that initiatives and actions have the intended impact.
+As a signatory to HM Treasury's Women in Finance Charter, Columbia Threadneedle Investments has targets to grow the representation of women in the UK at various levels, including on the TAMUKIHL and CTIUKIL Boards.
+As of 30 June 2024, representation of women on these boards was 20%, working towards a 2028 aspirational target of 35%.

-Columbia Threadneedle Investments additionally publishes, on an annual basis, a Gender Pay Report (UK Gender Pay Gap Report 2023.pdf) which sets out the Group's progress in this regard.
+Columbia Threadneedle Investments additionally publishes, on an annual basis, a Gender Pay Report which sets out the firm's progress in this regard.